liferay/liferay-docs/discover/portal/articles/190-managing-users/10-password-policies.markdown

 Just making sure you were paying attention; that last one doesn't actually exist.

-Once you configure the policy to your liking, click *Save* and it is both added to the list of password policies and ready to use.
+Once you configure the policy to your liking, click *Save* to add it to the list of ready-to-use password policies.

 ## Assigning Members to a Password Policy [](id=assigning-members-to-a-password-policy)